syl20bnr/spacemacs-elpa-mirror/stable-melpa/find-file-in-project-readme.txt

 `ffip-diff-find-file-before-hook' is called before `ffip-diff-find-file'.

+`ffip-diff-apply-hunk' applies current hunk in `diff-mode' (please note `ffip-diff-mode' inherits from `diff-mode') to the target. file.
+The target file could be located by searching `recentf-list'.
+Except this extra feature, `ffip-diff-apply-hunk' is same as `diff-apply-hunk'.
+So `diff-apply-hunk' can be replaced by `ffip-diff-apply-hunk'.

-If you use evil-mode, insert below code into ~/.emacs, (defun ffip-diff-mode-hook-setup ()
+If you use `evil-mode', insert below code into ~/.emacs, (defun ffip-diff-mode-hook-setup ()
       (evil-local-set-key 'normal "K" 'diff-hunk-prev)
       (evil-local-set-key 'normal "J" 'diff-hunk-next)